jquery/learn.jquery.com/page/using-jquery-core/jquery-object.md

 alert( allHeaders.length );
 ```

 If the page has more than one `<h1>` tag, this number will be greater than one.
-If the page has no `<h1>` tags, the `length` property will be zero.
-Checking the `length` property is a common way to ensure that the selector successfully matched one or more elements.
+If the page has no `<h1>` tags, the `.length` property will be zero.
+Checking the `.length` property is a common way to ensure that the selector successfully matched one or more elements.

 If the goal is to select only the first header element, another step is required.
-There are a number of ways to accomplish this, but the most straight-forward is the `eq()` function.
+There are a number of ways to accomplish this, but the most straight-forward is the `.eq()` function.

 ```
 // Selecting only the first <h1> element on the page (in a jQuery object)